How to shower with just a bucket of water: let’s enjoy it as much as this great guy does!

 10. Give up using wash cloths in the bathroom and use your hands instead.
 Less rinsing!

 11. Don’t run the tap to rinse your mouth and toothbrush after cleaning.
 Use a good old-fashioned tooth mug instead – simple!

 Eat with your fingers – the kids will love it

 12. Milton fluid or sterilising tablets enable you to use just a little water to wash raw fruit and veg and prevent the bacteria that cause unhelpful illnesses such as listeriosis.

 13. Fill that freezer!
-Do as much meal prep as possible while you can still wash your dishes, and cook a lot all in one go so you can wash a lot all in one go and save water.
+Do as much meal prep and cooking as possible in one go, so you can wash a lot all in one go and save water.

 14. Stock up on non-perishable food, especially food that can be cooked without water.
 Finally, justification for ready-made and microwave meals!

 How about prepping bulk meals in advance to minimise washing up?

 15. Give up dishwashing sponges – they quickly become unsanitary if you can’t clean them properly after use.
 Use microfibre or disposable cloths instead: they’re easier to clean and hanging them up to dry immediately after use can keep them smelling fresh for longer.